Why Some Threads Stitch Beautifully - and Others Donβt

-Every quilter eventually faces this mystery: why does my machine run perfectly with one thread brand but refuse to cooperate with another?
+Every quilter eventually faces this mystery: why does my machine run perfectly with one thread brand but have issues with another?
 Even threads with the same weight and fibre can behave differently depending on subtle manufacturing differences.

 You might notice differences in: